VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -clusterMode
      If clusterMode is enabled, then vmalert automatically adds the tenant specified in config groups to -datasource.url, -remoteWrite.url and -remoteRead.url.
 See https://docs.victoriametrics.com/vmalert.html#multitenancy .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -configCheckInterval duration
      Interval for checking for changes in '-rule' or '-notifier.config' files.
-By default the checking is disabled.
+By default, the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
   -datasource.appendTypePrefix
      Whether to add type prefix to -datasource.url based on the query type.
 Set to true if sending different query types to the vmselect URL.
   -datasource.basicAuth.password string